bhongzkee/playwright-ts-project-datacom/README.md

 The field "Enter email" filled with text: mail@gmail.com The field "Password" filled with text: Pass123
 The button "Register" clicked
+  ✘  13 …irstNameTests.spec.ts:61:7 › Submit Form And Validate Result Section - First Name Input Field Is Blank › Last Name Submitted Info Should Be Matched On Results Section (11.0s)
-  ✓  12 …itFormNoFirstNameTests.spec.ts:78:7 › Submit Form And Validate Result Section - First Name Input Field Is Blank › Email Submitted Info Should Be Matched On Results Section (1.1s)
+  ✓  16 …rmNoFirstNameTests.spec.ts:78:7 › Submit Form And Validate Result Section - First Name Input Field Is Blank › Email Submitted Info Should Be Matched On Results Section (1.1s)
 The field "Enter first name" filled with text:
 The field "Enter last name" filled with text: TestUserLastName The field "Enter phone number" filled with text: 0919123456789